 Some of the signs of Brevital addiction and addictive behaviors include:

-- Using Brevital outside of its medical use
+- Using Brevital outside of its medical use as an anesthetic

 - Forging prescriptions for Brevital Sodium

 - Being unable to stop using Brevital

 - Unable to perform daily tasks without Brevital

 - Experiencing withdrawal symptoms when not using Brevital